Introduction to U.S. Economy: Monetary Policy

 The Federal Reserve (Fed), the nation’s central bank, is

-How Does Monetary Policy Affect the
+Monetary Policy and the Economy

 responsible for monetary policy.
 This In Focus explains